 Is RV Antifreeze Toxic to Plants?

-RV antifreeze may sometimes be toxic to plants.
-It depends on the primary ingredient for the product.
+Does antifreeze kill grass?
+Sometimes, it can cause grass to stop growing and is toxic to plants.
+It depends on the product’s primary ingredient.
 This might be Ethanol, Ethanol and Ethylene Glycol Blend, a Propylene Blend with Ethanol, or Propylene Glycol.

 The least toxic is a Propylene Glycol RV antifreeze product when heavily diluted with water.
 However, plants aren’t safe from it whereas grass or turf might be okay if it’s already substantially diluted.

-Let’s now dig into managing your use of RV antifreeze and how it relates to plant life, and grass or turf.
+Let’s now dig into managing your use of RV antifreeze and how it relates to grass, turf, and plant life.

+Is RV Antifreeze Toxic to Plants?